BilldarBagdar/C4Device_32StepSequencer/README.md

 </p>
 <h5> Assignment group Buttons</h5>
 <p>
-The four "Assignment" buttons (Marker, Track, Chan Strip, and Function) are not mapped to any sequencer behavior.
-Midi data produced by these buttons is stored by the server and fed back to the C4, but has no impact on the sequencer.
-(The "Assignment" LEDs turn on and off, but serve no purpose)
+The four "Assignment" buttons (Marker, Track, Chan Strip, and Function) represent four more layers of the functionality described above, meaning the sequencer actually handles five "4-page books" of sequences instead of only the one "default book". (so 80 total "32-step sequences" are accessible counting all the "modified" sequences) The "Assignment" button Precedence cascade follows the order: Marker, Track, Chan Strip, Function, and finally "all group off".
+So the "Marker book layer" is always "on duty" when the Marker LED is ON, the "default book layer" is only "on duty" when no "Assignment group" LEDs are ON, and the "Function layer" is only "on duty" when no other "Assignment group" LEDs are ON.
 </p>
 <h5>Links</h5>